 As helpful as outdoor security cameras can be, they can also cause some issues.
 When placing your security cameras outside, avoid these placement pitfalls:

-- Your neighbor’s property: In many states (such as New York, where we live), surveying neighbors’ properties is illegal.3 Even in places where it’s allowed, we don’t think our neighbors would want us spying on them.
+- Pointed at your neighbor’s property: In many states (such as New York, where we live), surveying neighbors’ properties is illegal.3 Even in places where it’s allowed, we don’t think our neighbors would want us spying on them.

 - In view of sensitive areas like bathrooms and bedrooms: This one is pretty self-explanatory.
 While this is more of a concern with indoor cameras, depending on the layout of your home, an outdoor security camera’s angle could capture some indoor footage inadvertently.
 Sometimes, it’s good to have blind spots.